 How do I apply sunscreen?

 Secondly, don’t just apply protection to your bare arms, face or legs.
-You should apply it to your whole body, even under clothing, for optimum protection.
+You should apply it to your whole body, even under clothing for optimum protection.
 Most UVA and UVB rays can still reach your skin through your clothes.

 How much should I apply?